-Please sign and return to the Company the enclosed between the Company and the Underwriter in accordance with its term duplicates of this letter whereupon this letter will become a binding agreement as.
+Please sign and return to the Compan between the Company and the Underwriter in accordance y the enclosed duplicates of this letter whereupon this letter will become a binding agreement with its terms.

 Very truly yours,

 INCANNEX HEALTHCARE LIMITED

-Ву:

-Name: Joel Latham
+By: Name: Joel Latham

 Title: Chief Executive Officer

-Ву:

-Name:
+By: Name:

 Title:

 Confirmed as of the date first above-mentioned by the Underwriter.

 ROTH CAPITAL PARTNERS, LLC

-Ву:

-Name:

-Title:
+By: Name: Title:

+[S ignature page to Underwriting Agreement]